Andrewlaw171/AniRecommender/README.md

 # AniRecommender
-Web application project to productionize a recommendation system trained on MyAnimeList.net data
+Web application project to productionize a recommendation system trained on MyAnimeList.net data.